-Inspection and Maintenance Action Checklist Culverts/Pipes/Underdrains Conditions to Check For Action Required/ Suggested Inspection Date Maintenance Needed (if none, state none needed) Trash, debris, or sediment restricting pipe flow.
-Remove to maintain adequate of times. onveyance at all Required Damage to pipe such as rusting through wall of pipe, dents, bent or crushed ends that affect efficient flow.
-Repair or replace pipe as necessa ary.
+Inspection and Maintenance Action Checklist Culverts/Pipes/Underdrains Required/ Inspection Maintenance Needed (if none, state Conditions to Check For Action Suggested Date none needed) Trash, debris, or sediment restricting pipe Remove to maintain adequate conveyance at all Required flow. times.
+Damage to pipe such as rusting through wall of pipe, dents, bent or crushed ends that affect efficient flow.
+Repair or replace pipe as necessa iry.
 Required Cracking or buckling of headwall.
 Erosion or bypassing occurring at backside or around ends of headwall.
 Determine extent of problem and changes.
 Repair or replace as neo Required Missing rock or riprap within upstream or downstream apron areas or side slopes.
 Active erosion within area.
 Repair eroded areas as necessary cause of rock movement and rep size rock or larger as necessary.
 Required